-- L-A- is a citizen of Honduras who entered the United States without inspection in March 2007.14 She was ordered removed in November 2007.15 In Honduras, L-A- entered into a domestic partnership with a man who subjected her to severe physical and sexual abuse; on one occasion, he beat her until she miscarried.
+- L-A- is a citizen of Honduras who entered the United States without inspection in March 2007.
+She was ordered removed in November 2007.
+In Honduras, L-A- entered into a domestic partnership with a man who subjected her to severe physical and sexual abuse; on one occasion, he beat her until she miscarried.
 L-A- reported the abuse to the authorities, but was refused protection; she also left her partner twice and relocated within Honduras, but her partner found her each time.
 Ultimately, L-A- fled to the United States.
-In March 2013, she was apprehended by Border Patrol in Texas and issued a reinstated order of removal.16 L-A- was transferred to ICE custody and spent more than a year detained at the York County Prison in York, Pennsylvania without a bond hearing-even though she was found to have a reasonable fear of persecution and referred for withholding only proceedings before an IJ.17 Ultimately, in March 2014, she was granted withholding by the IJ and released from custody.18 - O-B- is a Jamaican national who fled to the U.S. in the 1980s to escape persecution based on his sexual orientation.19 He was deported to Jamaica in April 1988.
-Upon his return, he suffered severe persecution at the hands of custody review at the outset of their detention, rather than being subjected to 90 days of mandatory detention under Section 1231(a)(2).
-See 8 C.F.R. § 241.4(k)(2).
+In March 2013, she was apprehended by Border Patrol in Texas and issued a reinstated order of removal.
+She was found to have a reasonable fear of persecution and referred for withholding-only proceedings before an IJ.
+L-A- spent more than a year in ICE custody at the York County Prison in York, Pennsylvania without a bond hearing until, in March 2014, she was granted withholding by the IJ and released from custody. - O-B- is a Jamaican national who fled to the U.S. in the 1980s to escape persecution based on his sexual orientation.
+He was deported to Jamaica in April 1988.
+Upon his return, he suffered severe persecution on account of his sexual orientation.
+On one occasion police beat him so severely that O-B was hospitalized for his injuries; he continues to suffer seizures today.
+O-B

 14 Parole Request at 2, dated Nov.
 14, 2013 (on file with amici).

-15 Reasonable Fear Determination at 1, dated Sept.
-3, 2013 (on file with amici).
-16 Id. at 1